lucasvr/hdf5-udf/README.md

 Access to HDF5 is made through Foreign Function Interfaces (FFIs), meaning that there is no measurable overhead when accessing input and output datasets from Lua.

+HDF5-UDF also allows user-defined-functions to be written in C/C++.
+Such functions are compiled into shared libraries and embedded into HDF5 just like in the LuaJIT backend.
+The difference is that, unlike a LuaJIT bytecode, shared libraries are compiled to the target architecture, hence are not as portable.

-The API provides the following simple functions to interface with HDF5 datasets:
+The Lua and C/C++ APIs are identical and provide the following simple functions to interface with HDF5 datasets:

 - `lib.getData("DatasetName")`: fetches DatasetName from the HDF5
    file and loads it into memory
-- `lib.getSize("DatasetName")`: number of elements in DatasetName
+- `lib.getDims("DatasetName")`: number of dimensions in DatasetName and their sizes
 - `lib.getType("DatasetName")`: dataset type of DatasetName.
 See below for a list of supported dataset types.